CMakePP/CMaize/docs/src/developer/design/add_target.rst

    library
       A collection of functionality distributed as a single packaged entity.
+      Libraries are designed for consumption by other packages.

    source file
-      A file containing code.
+      Any file containing code.
 For languages like C++, "source file" includes header files.

 As a slight aside, we choose these terms in order to conform to CMake's already